superhero/js.core/README.md

 [![npm version](https://badge.fury.io/js/%40superhero%2Fcore.svg)](https://badge.fury.io/js/%40superhero%2Fcore)

-- A core framework I use when developing in nodejs.
+- A core framework I use when developing in [nodejs](https://nodejs.org/en/docs/).
+- I built the framework to help me build applications after a reactive domain driven design ([DDD](https://en.wikipedia.org/wiki/Domain-driven_design)) approch.
 - The framework is designed to have little to no production dependencies.
 - The framework offers solutions for different topics, not necessarily an http server.
-- The vision of the framework is to offer a code structure to the developer that will help to separate responsibilities in projects through an OOP approach.
+- The vision of the framework is to offer a code structure to the developer that will help segregate responsibilities in projects through a [SOLID(https://en.wikipedia.org/wiki/SOLID)] [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) approach.

 ## Addons